 In 2008, Les McKeown, admitted he was an alcoholic and was addicted to cocaine.
 His doctor told him that he had just months to live.
 In 2009 he agreed to appear in a Living Channel reality show called Rehab which filmed him at the expensive Passages clinic in Malibu.
 During the show McKeown revealed an early sexual encounter with Paton under the influence of drugs which had left him with feelings of guilt, anger, fear and self-loathing.
 McKeown initially said that he had slept with men ‘now and again’ saying, “I’ve been a bit of a George Michael, meeting people, often strangers, for sex.
 Not in public toilets – I’m not big on the unhygienic side of things.
 These days you’d meet online and figure out a place where to meet – your place or mine.”

-In between judging Scotch Pie contests Les McKeown is still performing, albeit with no other original Rollers in the line-up, he admits, “my tartan trousers are a little bigger these days”.
-This summer you can see Les McKeown’s Legendary Bay City Rollers in the Once In A Lifetime – The Final Tour that also features the Osmonds, David Essex and Showaddywaddy.
+In between judging Scotch Pie contests Les McKeown was still performing until relatively recently, albeit with no other original Rollers in the line-up, he admits, “my tartan trousers are a little bigger these days”.
+In 2015 Les McKeown’s Legendary Bay City Rollers performed in the Once In A Lifetime – The Final Tour that also featured the Osmonds, David Essex and Showaddywaddy.

 Just over fifty years after he formed the Bay City Rollers Alan Longmuir died aged 70 on the 2nd July 2018.
 On Thursday 22nd April 2021 the family of Les McKeown wrote on Facebook: